Ed Casey: Minister

-Casey remained popular in his electorate, despite no longer being party leader, and was re-elected comfortably in both the 1983 and the 1986 elections.
-By 1986, the popularity of the National Party had declined and the Coalition with the Liberals had acrimoniously ended.
-In late 1989 the ALP won its first Queensland election for 32 years.
-Wayne Goss thus became the new Premier, after the Fitzgerald Inquiry had uncovered serious problems with corruption in the Queensland police force.
+Despite no longer being party leader, Casey was re-elected comfortably in 1983.
+In 1986, however, in the midst of a massive National landslide, Casey's hold on the seat was seriously threatened for the first time; he was held to only 53 percent of the vote.
+Over the next few years, the popularity of the National Party declined; the Coalition with the Liberals had acrimoniously ended earlier in the decade.
+In late 1989, after the Fitzgerald Inquiry had uncovered serious problems with corruption in the Queensland police force, the ALP won its first Queensland election for 32 years.

-Goss appointed Casey as his Primary Industries Minister.
+Wayne Goss thus became the new Premier, and appointed Casey as Primary Industries Minister.
 In this role, Casey reformed the sugar industry, established agricultural academies, and set up a drought relief task force.
 But his health had declined, with diabetes having aggravated his long-standing weight problems, and in 1995 he resigned from both the ministry and the parliament.
 He died of a stroke on 1 May 2006.

-While Casey never became premier, and spent in opposition many of what should have been his most productive years, he remained a very popular member of his seat of Mackay.
+Like most Queensland Labor politicians of his era, Casey spent most of his best years in opposition.
+However, he remained a very popular member of his seat of Mackay.
 At the last election which he contested (1992), he achieved the rare feat of winning every single voting booth in the constituency.